Labels

 <figure><img src="/files/uJ4nSjySZFmqzGXwPLKM" alt=""><figcaption></figcaption></figure>

-## **Label Set Modification**
+## Label set modification

-You can manage and update label sets either from the **Label management** page in your workspace or directly within a project.
-This includes adding new label sets, editing existing ones or removing them.
-Learn more about [label set management](https://datasaurai.gitbook.io/datasaur/workspace-management/label-management/label-set-management).
+You can manage label sets from either the **Label Management** page in your workspace or directly within a project.
+This includes adding, editing, and removing label sets.Learn more in the [label set management](/workspace-management/label-management/label-set-management.md) documentation.

 <figure><img src="/files/qyYSHPEY0SNpkQ3kgFTF" alt=""><figcaption></figcaption></figure>